|The Mental Health Solution . com

 Sixth: Get others to pray with you and for you (Matthew 18:19-20).
 Prayer is more effective when you pray with another Christian--this can even be done over the telephone.
 When you have a particularly difficult issue, get a group of Christians to pray for you.
 And don't do this just once!
 If the issue is particularly sensitive, the prayer request can be for a "health problem" or an "unspoken request."

 Seventh: Allow God to carry your burdens.
 The Bible states: “Cast your burden upon the LORD and He will sustain you; He will never allow the righteous to be shaken (Psalm 55:22 NASB).”
-Once you've done this, don't take the burden back by again dwelling on it!
-It's God's problem now.
+Once you've done this, don't take the burden back by again dwelling on it.
+Instead, exercise your faith by simply trusting God whenever the issue comes up.
 Think about the issue only when it is really necessary.

 Eighth: God will not only carry your burden, he will also guide you.
 Once you’ve surrendered a problem to Him, wait until He makes it clear what to do.
 The Bible states: “Trust in the LORD with all your heart, And lean not on your own understanding; In all your ways acknowledge Him, And He shall direct your paths (Proverbs 3:5-8 NKJV).”
 This guidance will come in the midst of relative peace--not panic.